Samillion/mpv-ytdlautoformat/README.md

 Screenshot showing steps the script goes through for a matched domain with a changed quality to `720p` and to not use VP9 codec.

 ![Terminal](https://github.com/user-attachments/assets/ee71a77a-3c0b-43f4-a16d-0de8909669d4)

+# Alternatives
+I like to keep my [mpv configuration](https://github.com/Samillion/mpv-conf) simple, that is why I created this script to match my simple usecase.

+However, there are solid alternatives that provide more options and on demand, such as:
+- [mpv-selectformat](https://github.com/koonix/mpv-selectformat): mpv plugin for selecting the format of internet videos.
+- [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Allows you to change the streamed video and audio quality (ytdl-format) on the fly.

+They can be added alongside `ytdlautoformat.lua` as there are no conflicts between them.